clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

 Kernel development
 ##################

-This document shows how to obtain and compile a Linux* kernel source using |CL-ATTR| development tooling.
+This guide shows how to obtain and compile a Linux* kernel source using |CL-ATTR| development tooling.

-The `kernels available`_  in |CL| aim to be performant and practical.
+The :ref:`compatible-kernels` available in |CL| aim to be performant and practical.
 In some cases, it may be necessary to modify the kernel to suit your specific needs or test new kernel code as a developer.

 .. contents::
    :local:
    :depth: 1
    :backlinks: top

-Source RPM files (SRPM) are also available for all |CL| kernels, and can be used for development instead.
-Select this link to view the latest `source RPM files`_.
+`Source RPMs (SRPMS)`_ are also available for all |CL| kernels, and can be used for development instead.

 Request changes be included with the |CL| kernel
 ************************************************

 If the kernel modification you need is already open source and likely to be useful to others, consider submitting a request to include it in the
-|CL| kernels.If your change request is accepted, you do not need to maintain your own modified kernel.
+|CL| kernels.If your change request is accepted, you do not need to maintain
+your own modified kernel.

-Make enhancement requests to the |CL| `distribution on GitHub`_ .
+Make enhancement requests to the |CL| `Distribution Project`_ on GitHub.

 Set up kernel development environment
 *************************************